tferega/revenj/tutorials/revenj-tutorial-setup.md

 The Platform-specific section (`DslPlatformSolutionProperties`) is highlighted.

 ###Compiling the DSL
 With everything configured, we can write our first DSL.
-Let's start by adding a new text file named `tutorial.ddd` (or `tutorial.dsl`) and paste in the DSL.
+Let's start by adding a new text file named `tutorial.dsl` and paste in the DSL.
 We should have something like this:

 ![Compile DSL](pictures/compile-dsl.png)